gizatechxyz/orion/docs/apis/numbers/fixed-point/fp.cos.md

 ## Returns

-A fixed point number representing the sin  of the input value.
+A fixed point number representing the cosine of the input value.

 ## Examples